codeforamerica/brigade/README.md

 install the gem.
 You can find instructions for downloading and installing QT on the [capybara-webkit wiki](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit)

+You'll also need to install Imagemagick
+    brew install imagemagick

     git clone git://github.com/codeforamerica/brigade.git
     cd brigade
     bundle install